-Specific requirements for the development of new applications are outlined in each call for proposals and their respective grant management handbooks and application templates.
-As these documents are regularly updated, potential applicants should make use exclusively of the most recent versions, which are made available at the time of publication of new calls for proposals.
-Previous versions are available for information here.
+Specific requirements for the development of new applications are outlined in each call for proposals, the management handbooks and relevant documentation.
+As handbooks are regularly updated, potential applicants should make use exclusively of their most recent version.

-Applications for funding must be developed jointly by a NATO country Co-Director (NPD) and a Partner country Co-Director (PPD).
+Applications for funding must be developed jointly by a NATO country Project Director (NPD) and a Partner country Project Director (PPD).
 To be deemed eligible for funding, proposals submitted to the SPS Programme must:

 - contribute towards NATO’s Strategic Objectives and have a clear link to security;

 - address at least one of the SPS Key Priorities;

 - involve only individuals who are nationals of a NATO member country or a NATO Partner country;